 If you have trouble sleeping, you should avoid certain foods and drinks close to bedtime, such as:

-- Caffeine, especially coffee.
+- Caffeine, especially coffee and dark chocolate.

 - Fried food, especially fried carbohydrates.